Table Of Contents

 ctrl + left mouse button are used for multitouch emulation.

-activating the "disable_multitouch" token::
+this behavior by activating the "disable_multitouch" token::

 [input]